-Impacted Sustainable Development Goals Goal Target Outcomes Achieved Build resilient infrastructure, promote inclusive Target 9.1: Develop sustainable, resilient, and inclusive infrastructures Target 9.4: Upgrade all industries and infrastructures for sustainability Sustainability related initiatives, actions, updates, risk and impact are communicated to leadership monthly, and to the board quarterly and sustainable industrialization and foster innovation Target 9.A: Facilitate sustainable infrastructure development for developing countries Target 9.5: Enhance research and upgrade industrial technologies 8 reconvox and reconvox and reconvox and sustainable economic growth, full and productive employment and decent work for all Target 8.5: Full employment and decent work with equal pay Target 8.6: Promote youth employment, education, and training Target 8.8: Protect labour rights and promote safe working environments Human Rights is part of our code of conduct, and we are in the process of preparing an independent Human Rights policy Strengthen the means of Implementation and revitalise the global partnership for Sustainable Development Target 17.2: Implement all development assistance commitments Target 17.16: Enhance the global partnership for sustainable development Engaged with number of sustainability partners such as BEEP, Solar Decathlon (our partnered team won under the multi-family housing category), Reside Post Occupancy Engagement, and many others to develop strategies for our Net Zero Energy, Water and Waste and other sustainability commitments and allied activities
+Impacted Sustainable Development Goals Goal Target Outcomes Achieved Build resilient infrastructure, promote inclusive Target 9.1: Develop sustainable, resilient, and inclusive infrastructures Target 9.4: Upgrade all industries and infrastructures for sustainability Sustainability related initiatives, actions, updates, risk and impact are communicated to leadership monthly, and to the board quarterly and sustainable industrialization and foster innovation Target 9.A: Facilitate sustainable infrastructure development for developing countries Target 9.5: Enhance research and upgrade industrial technologies Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all Target 8.5: Full employment and decent work with equal pay Target 8.6: Promote youth employment, education, and training Target 8.8: Protect labour rights and promote safe working environments Human Rights is part of our code of conduct, and we are in the process of preparing an independent Human Rights policy Strengthen the means of Implementation and revitalise the global partnership for Sustainable Development Target 17.2: Implement all development assistance commitments Target 17.16: Enhance the global partnership for sustainable development Engaged with number of sustainability partners such as BEEP, Solar Decathlon (our partnered team won under the multi-family housing category), Reside Post Occupancy Engagement, and many others to develop strategies for our Net Zero Energy, Water and Waste and other sustainability commitments and allied activities

-Impacted Sustainable Development Goals Goal Target Outcomes Achieved Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.1: Develop sustainable, resilient, and inclusive infrastructures Target 9.4: Upgrade all industries and infrastructures for sustainability Target 9.A: Facilitate sustainable infrastructure development for developing countries Climate and ESG risks integrated into Enterpise Risk Management (ERM) Framework for 100% IC&IC projects Mitigation plan in place for all ESG risks across IC & IC All the risk due to climate change and other ESG risk are quantified and part of the ESG risk register for 100% of IC & IC projects Take urgent action to combat climate change and its impacts Target 9.5: Enhance research and upgrade industrial technologies Target 13.3: Build knowledge and capacity to meet climate change Target 13.B: Promote mechanisms to raise capacity for planning and management
+Impacted Sustainable Development Goals Goal Target Outcomes Achieved Target 9.1: Develop sustainable, Climate and ESG risks integrated into resilient, and inclusive Enterpise Risk Management (ERM) infrastructures Framework for 100% IC&IC projects 2.
+Mitigation plan in place for all ESG risks Target 9.4: Upgrade all Build resilient across IC & IC industries and infrastructures for infrastructure, 3.
+All the risk due to climate change and sustainability promote inclusive other ESG risk are quantified and part of Target 9.A: Facilitate sustainable and sustainable the ESG risk register for 100% of IC & IC infrastructure development for industrialization and projects developing countries foster innovation Target 9.5: Enhance research and upgrade industrial technologies Target 13.3: Build knowledge and capacity to meet climate change Take urgent action to Target 13.B: Promote mechanisms combat climate change to raise capacity for planning and and its impacts management